shivero/webpack-4-react-bootstrap-starter-template/README.md

 npm run build
 ```

-Output is minified via --mode flag which is set to production (already minified, optimized bundle)
+Output is minified via --mode flag which is set to production (already minified, optimized bundle) - output location is set to default **/dist directory**

 Optionally there's configured task to export files with development mode (output is **not** minimized / optimized).
 To use it run